-While Extreme might have been pegged as a power ballad band for their 1990 mega-hit 'More Than Words,' future Van Halen vocalist Gary Cherone cuts loose in delivering a great vocal performance on 'Hammer To Fall.'
-Black Sabbath's Tony Iommi seems more than content to play the sideman in the song, faithfully playing rhythm guitar before he too spreads his wings to take the song's final guitar solo.
+While Extreme might have been pegged as a power ballad band for their 1990 mega-hit "More Than Words," future Van Halen vocalist Gary Cherone cuts loose in delivering a great vocal performance on "Hammer to Fall."
+Black Sabbath's Tony Iommi seems more than content to play the sideman in the song, faithfully adding rhythm guitar before he too spreads his wings to take the song's final guitar solo.
 Cherone's hip-swaying can be a little much to take but given the size of the audience that he was performing in front of, it is understandable for that enthusiasm to manifest itself in unexpected ways.

-Considering that Robert Plant had lived through the death of a band mate with John Bonham's passing, it is somewhat fitting that Queen would ask Plant to tackle the song 'Innuendo.'
-1991's 'Innuendo' full-length was, sadly, to be Freddie Mercury's final album with Queen.
-Plant's vocal performance on the song is appropriately passionate before Plant and the members of Queen playfully launch into 'Crazy Little Thing Called Love,' eliciting a wild response from the audience.
+Considering that Robert Plant had lived through the death of a bandmate with John Bonham's passing, it is fitting that Queen would ask Plant to tackle the the title track from 1991's Innuendo.
+That was, sadly, to be Freddie Mercury's final album with Queen.
+Plant's vocal performance on the song is appropriately passionate; he and the members of Queen then playfully launch into "Crazy Little Thing Called Love," eliciting a wild response from the audience.

 Def Leppard's Joe Elliott and Guns N' Roses guitarist Slash lend some extra rock muscle to this essential Queen song.
-While Brian May could have capably handled vocal duties for the whole song, bringing Elliott out and complementing that with guitar work from Slash just makes a good thing even better as the crowd roars along its approval.
+While Brian May could have capably handled vocal duties the whole way, bringing Elliott out and complementing that with guitar work from Slash just makes a good thing even better.

-Forget 'Wake Me Up (Before You Go Go),' George Michael proves himself a more than worthy vocalist to honor Freddie Mercury with his performance on 'Somebody To Love.'
-Fleshed out by a gospel-influenced chorus who help to provide an upbeat slant to the song, Michael has little difficulty in delivering a solid take on Mercury's varied range of vocals contained in the song.
+Forget "Wake Me Up (Before You Go Go)," George Michael proves himself a more than worthy vocalist to honor Freddie Mercury with his performance on "Somebody to Love."
+Fleshed out by a gospel-influenced chorus who help to provide an upbeat slant to the song, Michael has little difficulty in delivering a solid take on Mercury's varied vocal range in the song.

 Passion.
-That is the first word that comes to mind when watching Elton John's electrifying performance of 'The Show Must Go On.'
-Arguably the most appropriately performed song during the whole concert, the fact that the original version of the song was found on Queen's final studio album with Mercury, mortality isn't something that people are willing to contemplate in such an open forum.
-But with John at the helm of the song, fans could take both solace and encouragement that the show does go on for the rest of us, even if Freddie would no longer be a playing a role in the show.
+That is the first word that comes to mind when watching Elton John's electrifying performance of "The Show Must Go On."
+Found on Queen's final studio album with Mercury, it was arguably the most appropriately performed song during the whole concert – considering that mortality isn't something that people are often willing to contemplate in such an open forum.
+With John at the helm, however, fans could take solace in Mercury's steadfast words of encouragement.